hackstuces/PlugwiseOnLinux/README.txt

 Using :

-go to the folder PlugOnLinux and run :
+go to the folder PlugwiseOnLinux and run :

 python pair_pol_v1.py